-For over a decade, web development has been the most favourite subject for geeks all over the world and it’s not new.
-But the everyday growth and emerging techniques has made it even a more wondrous subject to learn and experiment on.
-In this article, I’ll write everything you need to know and everything you will require to pursue your journey in web development conveniently, more productively and with more fun!
+For over a decade, web development has been the favorite subject for geeks all over the world and it’s not new.
+But the everyday growth and emerging techniques have made it an even more wondrous subject to learn and experiment on.
+In this article, I’ll write everything you need to know and everything you will require to pursue your journey in web development conveniently, productively, and with more fun!

 Myths of Web Development